+HIS Lower School aims to facilitate an environment that is conducive to the intellectual, social and personal development of each student, as stated in the school's mission.
 Respect is at the core of the HIS school culture.
 We believe that students need to feel safe and valued in order to be engaged in their learning.
 HIS develops positive school culture through the use of the PYP Learner Profile Attributes, as well as collaborating to create structures, routines and expectations.

-Every HIS student will demonstrate the following:
+5.1 Positive Culture Development in the Lower School Every HIS student will demonstrate the following: